 Take a look at the URL in the image; one has Curt Gowdy State Park Capitalized and one doesn’t.
 This got me thinking about how Google looks at keyword phrases for search results.
 Obviously for SEO, Google looks at the URL and Title tag for deciding what page gets ranked where.

-As you can see with the search results, people generally make the first letter in each word capitalized so that it’s easy to read, but this isn’t the case when it comes to the URL.
+As you can see with the search results, people generally make the first letter in each word capitalized, or camelcase, so that it’s easy to read, but this isn’t the case when it comes to the URL.
 And that’s when it clicked for me.
 The url doesn’t usually have keyword phrase within it.
 So because the Title generally will have the keyword phrase and the url sometimes won’t, that’s the disparity in the number of resulting pages.

 My Current Conclusion:

 With all of this said, this leaves us SEO’ers with one question: Do Capital Letters Affect SEO?